Wjchou2/Learnify/README.md

 I wanted to create a simple but effective way to organize my time and my tasks so heres Learnify:

-Your personal dashboard to manage tasks with a timer and checklist.
+<b>Your personal dashboard to manage tasks with a timer and checklist.</b>
 <img src="Demoimage.png"></img>

 ## Try it!